History of the Center

 Dr. Baer began teaching at the Center in 1969, and in 1986 was named Hagop Kevorkian Professor of Conservation.
-He also served as co-Chairman of the Center in 1975.
+He also served as co-Chairman of the Center from 1975 to 1983, and again as Acting Chairman in 1986.
 Lawrence Majewski’s role in the program also expanded over the years.
 He became Chairman of the Center in 1966 after Sheldon Keck’s departure.
 He remained in that position until his retirement more than two decades later.
-Margaret Holben Ellis, the recently appointed Eugene Thaw Professor of Paper Conservation, succeeded him as Chair in 1987, and in 2002, Michele D’Arcy Marincola, another Conservation Center graduate, succeeded her as Sherman Fairchild Chairman and Professor of Conservation.
+Margaret Holben Ellis, currently the Eugene Thaw Professor of Paper Conservation, succeeded him as Chair in 1987, and in 2002, Michele D’Arcy Marincola, another Conservation Center graduate, succeeded her as Sherman Fairchild Chairman and Professor of Conservation.

-The Conservation Center was initially housed in the former kitchen and wine cellar of the James B. Duke House until 1983, when it was moved across the street into a townhouse at 14 East 78th Street—later named the Stephen Chan House.
+The Conservation Center was initially housed in the former kitchen and wine cellar of the James B. Duke House until 1983, when it was moved across the street into a renovated townhouse at 14 East 78th Street — re-named the Stephen Chan House.

 From its earliest days, the Conservation Center curriculum placed strong emphasis on the technical study of artists’ materials and practices and on the integration of art historical and technical knowledge.
 This has not changed but, just as the facilities of the Conservation Center were expanded in response to changing requirements, the curriculum has evolved in response to changes in the field.

 Many Conservation Center students chose to specialize in the conservation of paintings.
 The establishment of the Samuel H. Kress Program in Paintings Conservation in 1991 enriched the paintings conservation program by providing those students with the opportunity to examine and treat museum quality early Italian Renaissance paintings from Kress regional collections across the United States under the guidance of master conservators.